spiridonov/spiridonov_pro/source/about/index.markdown

 My name is Stanislav Spiridonov, I\`m a software engineer and enthusiast.
 I\`m currently working at [Cloud Castle](http://cloudcastlegroup.com/) as a Ruby developer.
 I was born in Siberia and now I live in Samara, Russia.

 What else would you like to know?
 I\`m into metal music.
 I play guitar and record covers by myself.
-I draw pencil portraits and really love it.
+Sometimes I help my friends with sound recording and mixing.
+I also draw pencil portraits and really love it.
 I\`m single.
-I\`m a long distance runner and former weightlifter.
+I\`m a calisthenic guy, long distance runner and former weightlifter.
 I like travelling and taking photos.

 I\`m open for hire.
 It\`s interesting for me to try different kinds of projects, simple ones as well as large applications.
 If you have an idea for a project, I'd love to discuss it with you.
+Also feel free to contact me if you have any offers on music or sound recording.

 ## Contact information